-DSL has been significantly declining due to slow speeds and unreliability in the past couple of years.
+DSL has declined significantly due to slow speeds and unreliability in recent years.
 Most DSL providers have been slowly moving to Fiber as the replacement.

 But in a way, as far as the Internet net is concerned, DSL is similar to Cable.

 As the name suggests, Cable Internet is the broadband connection via the coaxial copper wires used originally for Television or Cable TV.

 Since the coaxial Cable was initially made for TV signals, there needs to be a modem to make it work for the Internet, which is data signals -- similar to the case of DSL that uses the telephone line.